 8. Discover gorgeous antiques at Ridding & Wynn

 As you enter the courtyard at The Custard Factory you’ll find Ridding & Wynn, a store brimming with quirky and marvellous objects to decorate your home with.
 Weave your way through the antiques shop and you may just find the right piece of furniture or homeware to take your room from a six to a 10.
 And if you can’t get enough of antiques, why not head to Sobremesa?
 Here you can sip on cocktails, nibble at nachos and have a good catch-up, as well as find yourself surrounded by an array of antiques from Ridding & Wynn.

 Even if you’ve never been to Digbeth before, you’ll have probably seen it on Instagram.
 The crazy colourful pieces of street art is like catnip to Instagrammers.
+This recent Ozzy Osbourne mural is already a local favourite.
+But to get the most out of Digbeth’s street art, we recommend checking out this walking tour.
 For more art, you can also view exhibitions at Centrala Space, which exhibits work by Central and Eastern European artists, as well as hosting other events.

 10. Devour a drool-worthy burger

 Hanbao’s LA and New York-inspired burgers have become the talk of Birmingham thanks to some outright bizarre – but no doubt delicious – flavour combinations.
 The most inspired of all has to be the Odd Future, however, which replaces burger buns glazed donut (with sprinkles, of course).
 Other mind-boggling, yet mouth-watering burgers, includes the Honk Kong Phooey, which adds char siu pork belly and sesame slaw to a cheeseburger for a distinct Chinese-twist.
 While Caesers Palace balances tater tots on top of double-fried chicken and streaky bacon, dripping with Caesar dressing.